aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/turbo/decoder.rst

    :Type: integer
    :Examples: ``--dec-fnc-crc-ite 1``

-Set the iteration to start the CRC checking.
+Set the first iteration to start the |CRC| checking.

 .. _dec-turbo-dec-fnc-ite-max: